oneeve8/kobble-data/content/Tutorial2.md

 To create a hard break use return twice

-To create a soft break
+To create a soft break use at least two spaces after a line.

+To

 add an image or video to a Markdown file.